askeksa/Rose/README.txt

   Computes the sine of 2pi * argument.
 - rand
   Produces a random number between 0 and 1.
+- <expression> ? <expression> : <expression>
+  If the first expression evaulates to non-zero, evaluate the second expression, otherwise evaluate the third expression.
 - ( <expression> )
   For grouping.